nmsa/tma-framework-m/development/server/README.md

 openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365
 ```
 In this command, you need to input the content of some digital certificate fields.
 One of that is  `Common Name (e.g. server FQDN or YOUR name)` field, where you need to input your Kubernetes Master IP.
-After the execution of the previous command, cert.pem and key.pem files are generated and replaced by the existing ones in [`Monitor`](https://github.com/eubr-atmosphere/tma-framework-m/tree/master/development/server/monitor-server-python/monitor-api-python) folder.
+After the execution of the previous command, `cert.pem` and `key.pem` files are generated and replaced by the existing ones in [`Monitor`](https://github.com/eubr-atmosphere/tma-framework-m/tree/master/development/server/monitor-server-python/monitor-api-python) folder.

-After that you need to replace all existing cert.pem files by the new one generated in this repository.
+After that, you need to replace all existing `cert.pem` files by the new one generated in this repository.
 After this process, you need to build Monitor Docker image again.
 In case of a probe deployment, you must also change the Monitor IP in the Dockerfile of that probe.
+In case of `testing-json-format.sh` used in Testing section of this document, you need to change the Monitor IP in this script.

 ## Authors
 * Rui Silva